echoshihtw/todo-list-2.0-multilingual/README.md

 ## 📄 Description

-An multilingyal to-do list built using React, and local storage, with customized page transitions.
+A multilingyal to-do list built using React, and local storage, with customized page transitions.

 ## 🛠 Tools Used